• Skip to main content

 This is our recommended option.

 Fill a bowl with warm water and add a scoop of OxiClean.
-Mix until combined then wash your hands in the solution.
-Once the signs of dye are gone, rinse in water before drying.
+Mix until combined, then wash your hands in the solution.
+Once the signs of dye are gone, rinse with water before drying.
 Voila, clean hands!

 Tip: If you don’t have any OxiClean you can buy it from most supermarkets or online at Amazon.